mr-narender/Adriatico-Tours/README.md

 The reason why I selected this project is the chance to work with the content I'm familiar with, and also practice some of the technologies we explored recently.
 I've decided to narrow the offering and go with Croatian destinations only.
 I'm from Croatia and I have an understanding of cities and their offering alongside interesting facts and Croatian tradition.
-As a start-up business I wanted to offer rich information about all destinations and ability to book a hotel in a desired location.
+As a start-up business, I wanted to offer rich information about all destinations and the ability to book a hotel in the desired location.

 **Long term goals:**

-- enhancing current offering - destination packages (including flights, holiday programme, hotel & support).
+- Enhancing current offering - destination packages (including flights, holiday programme, hotel & support).
 Potential users can book the whole trip on one website rather than researching each component individually, better price point guaranteed.
-- improving search functionality - making all destinations and content easily searchable.
+- Improving search functionality - making all destinations and content easily searchable.
 - including checkout processability for the user to fully book and pay for the trip instead of submitting a form request.
 - include an online chat to improve the support throughout the user journey

 ### **User Stories**

-As a **First Time** visitor I want to:
+As a **First Time** visitor, I want to:

 i.
 Easily navigate through the website - this is achieved with the clean navigation both on big and small screens, and breadcrumbs to easily revert to the previous pages.

  ii.
-Learn more about the company and booking rules - as mentioned before, website is focused on story telling which helps the user to understand more about the business and how the booking process works.
+Learn more about the company and booking rules - as mentioned before, the website focuses on storytelling which helps the user understand more about the business and how the booking process works.

  iii.
-Have a clear separation between services - at the moment there's only one service available (hotel booking) but in future development it's important to separate services in a way which ensures easy navigation and understanding of the selected service
+Have a clear separation between services - at the moment there's only one service available (hotel booking), but in future development, it's important to separate services in a way which ensures easy navigation and understanding of the selected service

  iv.
-Have the support through the website journey - FAQ's are a good starting point to offer the support to the users.
+Have the support through the website journey - FAQ's are a good starting point to offer support to the users.
 Additionally, there's scope for help articles & online chat support.

 v.
-Have a diverse selection off destinations to choose from - at the moment destinations are segmented into three regions with each one offering 3 cities to choose from.
-Depending on users desire - two of the regions are coast based (generally summer vacation), and the third one is focused on central part of Croatia and more on learning about the Croatian culture.
+Have a diverse selection of destinations to choose from - at the moment, destinations are segmented into three regions with each one offering three cities to choose from.
+Depending on users desire - two of the regions are coast based (generally summer vacation).
+The third one is focused on the central part of Croatia and more on learning about the Croatian culture.

 vi.
 Have detailed information about chosen location/trip - each destinations is propped up with detailed information containing some history, interesting facts and best places to visit.

 vii.
 Easy & Efficient booking process - there are three steps to the booking process.
-Step one is to select a preferred destination, step two is to select a hotel in which user would like to stay and third step is to fill in a booking form.
+Step one is to select a preferred destination, and step two is to choose a hotel in which the user would like to stay, and third step is to fill in a booking form.

-As a **Frequent** visitor I want to:
+As a **Frequent** visitor, I want to:

 i.
 Explore different destinations & activities for my next holidays

 ii.
 Subscribe to the newsletter to receive company updates & new offers - ensure up to date promotions, and deals are circulated to subscribed users, reward the users who are signed to the newsletter

 iii.
-Have a seamless booking journey - keep on imporving on the booking process.
+Have a seamless booking journey - keep on improving on the booking process.

 # **Design Phase**